 - An impressive database of the most recent studies consolidated rather than scattered through PubMed

 We TCM doctors in North America can already be in there helping to prevent or mitigate symptoms, with little to no side effects beyond possible looser bowel movements, but even then a quick adjustment of a formula will correct that.
 That’s how TCM works.
+(Looser stools?
+Better correct that Spleen Qi – gotta be absorbing herbs & nutrients properly for Wei Qi to protect us!)
 This is why in most countries of the world, it is a legitimate governmentally regulated medical practice, simply because it works but above all is safe.
-Can that be said to be true of pharmaceutical medicine, which most commonly either a) masks symptoms (which TCM formulas do not, they resolve the condition, so that once you stop taking the medicine, the condition remains healed) and b) is one of the leading causes of death worldwide – when properly prescribed?
+Can that be said to be true of pharmaceutical medicine, which most commonly either a) masks symptoms (which TCM formulas do not, they resolve the condition, so that once you stop taking the medicine, the condition remains corrected) and b) is one of the leading causes of death worldwide – when properly prescribed?

 That is my appeal here, please provide us more funding and begin taking this seriously!
 While the science continues to emerge, instead of waiting, I implore the use of these traditional harmless methods (when administered by professionals), as essentially… what other choice do we have?